joeyqlim/flashcards/README.md

 [Nico's Weg](https://learngerman.dw.com/en/overview) is a free online German course created by Deutsche Welle.

-A full-stack flashcards app to practice learning and memorizing the articles of German nouns.
+This is a full-stack flashcards app to practice learning and memorizing the articles of German nouns.
 The database of words will be updated regularly.
 Built with React, Flask and Firebase.

-This repository contains code for the front end.
+_This repository contains code for the front end only._

 ## Technologies used